oatte/test-repo/readme.md

 # readme #

-i wish to do a git diff test ok thx
+do i still know how to do this?